 We manage our business in four segments based on geographic location.
 These segments include our historical core markets of the United States, Canada, and the United Kingdom, with the fourth segment including all other international markets.
 In 2014, we expanded our footprint to include Africa, Europe, and Asia, holding events in 21 countries.
-As we've established traction in these markets, we have moved forward on opening offices in South Africa and Hong Kong during the first six months of 2015.
+As we have established traction in these markets, we have moved forward on opening offices in South Africa and Hong Kong during the first six months of 2015.
+Overall, we added an additional five new countries to our footprint in 2015 for a total global reach of 26 countries.
+We intend to continue to focus on diversifying our sales internationally.